hpdobrica/digital-garden-public/Monitoring.md

 Most people think of **metrics** when they hear monitoring, so the rest of this page primarily talks about metrics.

-Efficient monitoring systems are best achieved with heavy use of [[White Box Monitoring]] with a bit of [[Black Box Monitoring]].
-It's very important for efficient monitoring systems to be able to tell what ([[Symptom Based Monitoring]]) from why ([[Cause Based Monitoring]]), as this will have a large impact on how we actually use the metrics we collect.

-[[The Four Golden Signals of Monitoring]] is a good place to start figuring out what to have on your service dashboards.

-Don't shy off from recording "the same metric" in different places – see [[Where to Collect Metrics]].

 -----